KP Assembly holding first session today after ministers’ sacking

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The Khyber Pakhtunkhwa Assembly is holding its first session today (Monday) after the sacking of three important provincial ministers on January 26, which could be a heated one.
+PESHAWAR: The Khyber Pakhtunkhwa Assembly is holding its first session today (Monday) after the sacking of three important provincial ministers on January 26, which could be a heated session.

 The assembly session had been adjourned on January 14 till 27th and then adjourned till February 7, but again prorogued sine die without holding the sitting to avoid any untoward situation in the House due to removal of the ministers.
 The government also did not want the opposition to exploit the intra-party differences in the ruling Pakistan Tehreek-e-Insaf (PTI).